google/go-containerregistry/README.md

 ## Introduction

 This is a golang library for working with container registries.
+It's largely based on the [Python library of the same name](https://github.com/google/containerregistry), but more hip and uses GitHub as the source of truth.